 The typical yearly salary for Cabinetmakers and Bench Carpenters is somewhere between $22,830 and $54,140.

 Cabinetmakers and Bench Carpenters who work in Hawaii, Rhode Island, or Massachusetts, make the highest salaries.

-How much do Cabinetmakers and Bench Carpenters make in different U.S. states?
+How much do Cabinetmakers and Bench Carpenters make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools do Cabinetmakers and Bench Carpenters Use?
+What Tools & Technology do Cabinetmakers and Bench Carpenters Use?